shamim1258/Shamim/Technology/Python/libraries.md

       -  sys.prefix : Get the python installation path.
       -  sys.path : Get the list of modules installed.
       -  sys.modules : This get the cached modules imported in dictionary format of currently imported modules or sys.modules['sys'].
+      -  sys.getsizeof(object) : Get the size of object in bytes
    -  functools
       -  reduce
    -  inspect